LLM as a Complementary Optimizer to Gradient Descent: A Case Study in Prompt Tuning: Introduction

 In summary, our contributions include:

-\begin{itemize}[leftmargin=2em] \item We analyze the limitations of gradient-based optimization, especially the entrapment in local optima, and attribute the issues to the limitation of gradient-based optimizer in the short-sighted local perspective of the parameter space.
+\begin{itemize}[leftmargin=2em] \item Based on the textual prompt optimization problem, we showcase the limitations of gradient-based optimization, especially the entrapment in local optima, and attribute the issues to the limitation of gradient-based optimizer in the short-sighted local perspective of the parameter space.

 \item We propose a novel optimization approach that combines the deductive LLM-based optimizer in unconstrained vocabulary space with the disciplined gradient-based optimizer in the parameter space for better optimization performance.